Simbiat/HTTP20/doc/Sharing.md

 `$inline` - if set to `true` will feed the file "inline", as regular images are sent (for example).
 It is unlikely you will want to use it like that, but it may be useful if you want to stream a video/audio/image/other file like that and then do something once it's shown.
 Note, though, that some browsers may start downloading such content using `Range`.

-`$speedLimit` - the maximum of bytes you want to send per second.
+`$speed_limit` - the maximum of bytes you want to send per second.
 Default is 10MBs.
 Note, that if it's too large it will be overridden by internal logic (`speedLimit()`).

 `$exit` - if set to `false` will not automatically exit once a file/range or a "bad" header is sent to client.
 It then will return a `false` or `true` value, that you can utilize somehow.